Undergraduate programmes starting in September 2022

 All our undergraduate programmes are open to applicants from England, Wales or Northern Ireland who are classed as Rest of UK (RUK) for fees purposes.

 Places for Scottish and EU applicants are limited due to Scottish Government limits on the number of funded places available.
 In line with our commitment to widening access to students from disadvantaged backgrounds, priority will be given to Scottish applicants whose home address falls within the Scottish Index of Multiple Deprivation (SIMD) 20% most deprived areas or those with care experience.

-We recommend you check with the relevant Admissions Tutor for the degree programme you are applying to for more information about the availability of places as this may be subject to change.
+We recommend you check with us for more information about the availability of places as this may be subject to change.